Mac OS X brew install postgresql postgis createdb nutsy # Ubuntu sudo apt-get install postgresql-9.4-postgis-2.1 createdb nutsy

-We now have a PostgreSQL database named
+Anyway, now we’ve got a PostgreSQL database named

-winter_is_coming.
+nutsy.
 Normally you’d want to use some sort of migration utility to help you manage your database schema, but let’s just jump into our PostgreSQL console to play around.
 Just type

 What we want to end up with is a table we can use to keep track of your past foraging spots.
 PostGIS gives us a few special data types to store things like points, lines, or polygons on a coordinate.
 The main two data types are geometries and geographies.
 Geometries are used to represent objects in a Euclidean coordinate system.
 Geographies, on the other hand, are used to represent objects in the round-earth coordinate system.
 While either geometries or geographies could make sense for the task at hand, our specific calculations will be made easier if we use geographies.